lextm/jekyll-theme-chirpy/_posts/2006-10-8-net-on-linux-mono-installation-on-ubuntu-revisited.md

 ---
 layout: post
 title: ".NET on Linux: Mono installation on Ubuntu, Revisited"
+description: "This post describes how to install Mono on Ubuntu, and how to fix the problem when MonoDevelop cannot run."
 tags: .NET Linux Mono
 permalink: /net-on-linux-mono-installation-on-ubuntu-revisited-9143dba89b99
 excerpt_separator: <!--more-->